 Looking very similar to the standard passport, the DEFRA pet passport lists all the information related to your pet.
 This official document includes the details of the registered owner and pet vaccinations and treatments.

-You can acquire a cat or dog passport from approved veterinarians in any of the approved EU countries.
+You need to apply for a pet passport from approved veterinarians in any of the approved EU countries.
 You cannot get one in the US, Australia, or Canada.

 How long does a pet passport last?
 The pet passport is valid for life as long as vaccinations are up-to-date.
 When the pages are used up, you will need to get a new passport.
 You should continue to carry the original passport especially if the vaccinations and treatments are not yet expired.